 But if you put in all this work and you have quality content, you can (most likely) enjoy some sales at the very least.
 But it will be your book’s discoverability that kicks off most of those sales.

 You know your Search Engine Optimization (SEO) is an important measure of how discoverable you are online, and in turn how discoverable your books are.
 Rather than diving into a lengthy conversation about SEO as we near the end of this post, I want to touch briefly on some important points.

-What matters most here is that you’re building your SEO and, thanks to the optimization of your content you’re already working on, that SEO value will translate into more readers finding you and your content.
+What matters most here is that you’re building your SEO and, thanks to the optimization of the content you’re already working on, that SEO value will translate into more readers finding you and your content.

 SEO Keys for Discoverability

 - Keywords – You’ve got keywords related to your content in your book’s metadata and description

 - Blog – You’ve got a blog with regularly updated content that also works off your keywords